twak/chordatlas/README.md

 there are additional requirements and instructions for [bigSUR](https://github.com/twak/chordatlas/wiki/bigSUR-details) (creates clean meshes from noisy meshes, streetview info, and maps) and [frankenGAN](https://github.com/twak/chordatlas/wiki/frankenGAN-details) (textures the meshes, generates feature locations).

-more adventourous hackers may be interested in compiling their [own datasets](https://github.com/twak/chordatlas/wiki/datasets) or [building the system](https://github.com/twak/chordatlas/wiki/build-instructions).
+more adventurous hackers may be interested in compiling their [own datasets](https://github.com/twak/chordatlas/wiki/datasets) or [building the system](https://github.com/twak/chordatlas/wiki/build-instructions).

 ## cite